 This is a required five-week clinical rotation which takes place in the Emergency department setting.
-This rotation will provide an introduction to the appropriate triage and management of trauma and acute medical problems in both children and adults.
+This rotation will provide an introduction to the appropriate triage and management of trauma, emergent and acute medical problems in both children and adults.
 Students will learn to establish priorities while simultaneously diagnosing and treating critically ill patients.
 Physical examination skills and mastery of techniques and procedures essential to managing life-threatening illness and injury are emphasized.
-Basic and advanced ventilatory assistance, cardiopulmonary resuscitation, electrolyte management are stressed.
-This rotation emphasizes the pathophysiology, evaluation, diagnosis and management of systemic diseases and surgical conditions unique to the clinical practice of Emergency Medicine.
-Inclusion of proper data collection through history and physical examination, formulation of accurate problem lists, thorough investigation and development of treatment plans utilizing evidence based medicine as determined by review and analysis of current medical literature.
-Laboratory sessions are used to familiarize the student with aseptic technique and basic surgical procedures such as airway control, various catheter placements, surgical bleeding control and wound management.
-The course also includes assigned readings and exercises.
-Pre-requisites: MPA500, MPA501, MPA502, MPA510, MPA511, MPA512, MPA513, MPA520, MPA522, MPA523, MPA524, MPA525, MPA526, MPA531, MPA532, MPA533, MPA534, MPA535, MPA538, MPA539, MPA540, MPA543, MPA544
+This rotation emphasizes the pathophysiology, evaluation, diagnosis and management of systemic diseases and surgical conditions unique to the clinical practice of emergency medicine.
+This includes proper data collection through history and physical examination, formulation of accurate problem lists, and thorough investigation and development of treatment plans utilizing evidence-based medicine as determined by review and analysis of current medical literature.
+Prerequisites: Successful completion of all didactic year courses